 - Place the matches inside and close the lid.

-It saves you money, provides you with the items you need, and increases your survival skills.
-Don’t be shy about making your own items.
-You might even find that you prefer your DIY gear over the things you can buy.
+These DIY camping gears saves you money, provides you with the items you need, and increases your survival skills.
+Whenever you can, try making your own items, improvise, but take all safety precautions when you make something on your own.